majorleaguesoccer/refract/README.md

 , height: // requested output height
 , cropped: // boolean - true if the source image had to be cropped to fit the output dimensions , modifiedSince: // `Date` object of the `if-modified-since` header sent by the client , cacheDuration : // cache duration in seconds.
 You may override this per request.
+Equivalent to s-maxage HTTP header.
+, clientCacheDuration : // client cache duration in seconds.
+You may override this per request.
+Equivalent to max-age HTTP header.
 }
 ```